 How to Handle Relapses

 Studies have shown that Mindfulness-Based Relapse Prevention (MBRP) is far more successful in helping prevent urges to relapse in test subjects.
-According to Holas, Pawel, et all, Mindfulness-Based Relapse Prevention is a successful remedy for complex sexual behaviour disorder (CSBD).
+According to Holas, Pawel, et all, Mindfulness-Based Relapse Prevention is a successful remedy for complex sexual behavior disorder (CSBD).
 In simple terms, it’s imperative to be conscious of not relapsing back into one’s old ways, to guarantee success.

 Let us look into the Most Frequently Asked Questions !